akonorev/pg_stat_errors/README.rst

 pg_stat_errors
 ==============

+The extension gathers statistics of the error types and also shows a few last errors as is.
-Gathers statistics of errors.
-It can be used for monitoring systems like grafana, zabbix and any other.
+It can be used in monitoring systems like grafana, zabbix or any other.

 Installation
 ------------